rate-nl/ISO/readme.md

 ## Secure Development & Change Management

-This section describes Rate’s secure development and change management process, aligning with ISO/IEC 27001:2022 Annex A.8.28, A.8.29, and A.14.2.8.
+This section describes Rate’s secure development and change management process, aligning with ISO  27001:2022 Annex A.8.28, A.8.29, and A.14.2.8.

 ### 1. Development Process Overview